-- Install plug outlet covers on any unused outlet.
-About 20 percent of the air that escapes your home escapes through outlet openings. - If you have a fireplace, install a glass fire screen to keep heated air from escaping through your chimney. - Insulate indoor water pipes in unheated spaces. - Inspect insulation to make sure it's not blocking ducts or vents.
-Blown-in insulation can settle over time and may need to be fluffed up or increased. - Set your thermostat at 68 degrees.
-For every degree you raise the temperature, you add 3 to 5 percent to your electric bill. - If your home uses a heat pump, raise the thermostat setting two degrees at a time when adjusting the temperature.
-This will avoid running the compressor and supplemental heat at the same time. - Air can enter and escape your home through cracks and gaps around windows, doors, and other areas.
-Effective caulking can help prevent this. - Caulk when the temperature is over 40 degrees Fahrenheit.
-If the weather is too cold, the caulk may not adhere. - Caulking should be used only on joints that don't open or close, such as the seam between a window frame and a wall. - Although most caulk lasts at least 25 years, settling makes it necessary to check your home for cracks in the caulk every few years.
+Install plug outlet covers on any unused outlet.
+About 20 percent of the air that escapes your home escapes through outlet openings.

+Install a glass fire screen to keep heated air from escaping through your chimney.

+Insulate indoor water pipes in unheated spaces.

+Inspect insulation to make sure it's not blocking ducts or vents.
+Blown-in insulation can settle over time and may need to be fluffed up or increased.

+Set your thermostat at 68 degrees.
+For every degree you raise the temperature, you add 3 to 5 percent to your electric bill.

+If your home uses a heat pump, raise the thermostat setting two degrees at a time when adjusting the temperature.
+This will avoid running the compressor and supplemental heat at the same time.

+Effective caulking can help prevent air from entering and escaping through cracks and gaps around windows and doors.

+Caulk when the temperature is over 40 degrees Fahrenheit.
+If the weather is too cold, the caulk may not adhere.

+Caulking should be used only on joints that don't open or close, such as the seam between a window frame and a wall.

+Although most caulk lasts at least 25 years, settling makes it necessary to check your home for cracks in the caulk every few years.